-Understanding Germs for Kids: 20 Fun Ways to Teach Your Kids About Germs
+Understanding Germs for Kids: 20 Ways to Teach Your Kids About Germs

 Topics covered in this article:

-Kids and germs go hand-in-hand.
-With a big, exciting world out there, it’s hard to explain to your little one why we should take certain precautions because of the things we can’t see.
-Like Santa Clause and the Tooth Fairy, Germs for kids can sometimes feel like just another character out of their storybooks.
+With a big, exciting world out there, it’s hard to explain to your little one why we should take certain precautions because of things we can’t see.
+Like Santa Clause and the Tooth Fairy, germs for kids can sometimes feel like just another character out of their storybooks.
 However, the effects germs can have are very real, and that’s why it’s important to educate your children about germs and how to stop them from influencing their health, in a way that is fun and educational.

-Unfortunately, for their little bodies, fighting back against germs involves your kids doing most of the activities they usually aren’t too excited to do.
-This involves things like taking baths, washing hands, eating their veggies and brushing teeth.
+Unfortunately, for their little bodies, fighting back against bacteria and viruses involves your kids doing most of the activities they usually aren’t too excited to do: taking baths, washing hands, eating their veggies and brushing teeth!

-Before you dive headfirst into the nitty-gritty world of germs for kids, it’s important for your kids to understand the general concept of hygiene in a relatable way.
-According to health experts, giving your children explanations behind why certain hygiene practices are important can go a long way.
+According to health experts, giving your children explanations behind why certain hygiene practices are important, can go a long way.
 When kids understand the logic behind why they need to wash their hands or brush their teeth, it becomes a lot easier for them to remember to do so.

 What are we talking about?
 Meet Mean Mr Germ